spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/advanced-usage/generating-custom-urls.md

 title: Generating custom urls
 ---

-When `getUrl` is called, the task of generating that URL is passed to an implementation of `Spatie\MediaLibrary\UrlGenerator`.
+When `getUrl` is called, the task of generating that url is passed to an implementation of `Spatie\MediaLibrary\UrlGenerator`.

-The package contains a `LocalUrlGenerator` that can generate URLs for a media library that is stored inside the public path.
+The package contains a `LocalUrlGenerator` that can generate urls for a media library that is stored inside the public path.
 An `S3UrlGenerator` is also included for when you're using S3 to store your files.

 If you are storing your media files in a private directory or are using a different filesystem, you can write your own `UrlGenerator`.
 Your generator must adhere to the `Spatie\MediaLibrary\UrlGenerator` interface.
 If you'd extend `Spatie\MediaLibrary\UrlGenerator\BaseUrlGenerator` you only need to implement one method: `getUrl`, which should return the URL.
 You can call `getPathRelativeToRoot` to get the relative path to the root of your disk.